How does a Tens Unit work?

 Tens Treatment

-It was Melzack and Wall’s research in the 1960’s that led to their coined named in 1965 called the “Gate Control Theory.
+It was Melzack and Wall’s research in the 1960’s that led to their coined name in 1965 called the “Gate Control Theory."
 When they first published their research in 1965, it was realized that electricity played an important part in reducing pain.
-The first practical test of the Gate Control Theory was the development of a transcutaneous electrical nerve stimulation unit called a TENS (2) Dr. Chris Wells has written extensively on the subject of pain and a TENS UNIT.
-He states, “A TENS... is low intensity ... it doesn't hurt and produces just a tingling sensation and a high frequency stimulation and is about 100 times per second.”
+The first practical test of the Gate Control Theory was the development of a transcutaneous electrical nerve stimulation unit called a TENS (2).
+Dr. Chris Wells has written extensively on the subject of pain and a TENS UNIT.
+He states, “A TENS... is low intensity ... it doesn't hurt and produces just a tingling sensation and a high-frequency stimulation and is about 100 times per second.”
 He goes on to say, that if touch fibers could be stimulated, the resulting messages passing into the spinal cord would “jam the pain messages.
 Input of this type actually seemed to close the pain gate.” ... a current is then generated from a battery-powered unit.
 It produces tingling sensations on the skin beneath the pads, which sometimes spread between the pads.
 For the best result, the tingling must mix in with the pain and produce a pleasant substitute for it.
-Pain clinics often instruct patients in the use of these machines ….your doctor’s technician will be glad to demonstrate how you should use your unit”
+Pain clinics often instruct patients in the use of these machines … your doctor’s technician will be glad to demonstrate how you should use your unit.”

 “The ancient Greeks used a similar method with electric eels to relieve pain of headaches and gout.
 Documents prepared by physicians of the period show that significant care was taken to select the appropriate type of fish for the pain” (3).